 Eat This Instead: Smucker’s Natural Peanut Butter Creamy (Buy It Now!)

 Nutrition, 2 Tbsp: 200 calories, 16 g fat, 2.5 g saturated fat, 105 mg sodium, 6 g carbs, 2 g fiber, 1 g sugar, 8 g protein

 Nutrition, 1 cup: 133 calories, 0.5 g fat (0 g saturated), 53 mg sodium, 32 g carbs, 1.5 g fiber, 20 g sugars, 2.7 g protein

 Sugar.
-It's what turns a pile of musty grapes into a fine cabernet or a bitter cacao bean into an exquisite chocolate truffle.
-It's also what turns a healthy breakfast into an energy-sapping, bathroom-scale-tipping, nutritional disaster.
+It’s what turns a pile of musty grapes into a fine cabernet or a bitter cacao bean into an exquisite chocolate truffle.
+It’s also what turns a healthy breakfast into an energy-sapping, bathroom-scale-tipping, nutritional disaster.
 And chances are pretty good that your breakfast cereal has a lot more of it than you think.
 With 60 percent of its calories coming from sugar, Honey Smacks is easily one of the worst ways to start your day.
-Although it's lower in sodium than most other cereal options in the grocery store, it contains the worst kind of fat you can consume: hydrogenated oils, plus appetite-increasing soy lecithin and BHT.
+Although it’s lower in sodium than most other cereal options in the grocery store, it contains the worst foods to eat: hydrogenated oils, plus appetite-increasing soy lecithin and BHT.
 With less than 2 grams of fiber, these sweet wheat puffs are the equivalent of kissing a frog.
-And while we're on the subject of childhood favorites, don't miss our essential list: Every Menu Item at McDonald's—Ranked!

 Eat This Instead: Post Shredded Wheat Spoon Size Wheat ‘n Bran (Buy It Now!)